manujsinghwal/dynamic-excel-dashboard/README.md

 Data is pulled from a MySQL database using ODBC connection into MS Excel.
 The dataset includes the following fields:
 1. **ShipmentId:** An unique identification for each shipment.
-2. **Carrier:** Carrier name, through which "First Class Handicraft" shipping their products across entire India.
+2. **Carrier:** Carrier name, through which "First Class Handicraft" shipping their products across different regions in India.
-3. **CarrierService:** A shipping service type
+3. **CarrierService:** A shipping service type.
 4. **OriginCity**
 5. **OriginState**
 6. **OriginCountry**
 7. **DestinationCity**
 8. **DestinationState**
 9. **DestinationCountry**
-10. **ShipmentImportedTimestamp:** When shipment gets imported to our system (through website).
+10. **ShipmentImportedTimestamp:** When shipment gets imported through website.
-11. **ShipmentFulfilledSLATimestamp:** Every imported order have an SLA timestamp, time by which shipment should be fulfilled (picked and packed).
+11. **ShipmentFulfilledSLATimestamp:** Every imported order have a SLA timestamp, time by which shipment should be fulfilled (picked and packed).
 12. **ShipmentFulfilledTimestamp:** Actual shipment fulfilled timestamp, actual time by which shipment was packed and had a label for the carrier and carrier service.
-13. **ShipmentCarrierPickUpTimestamp:** Timestamp when shipment picked by the carrier.
+13. **ShipmentCarrierPickUpTimestamp:** Timestamp when shipment picked by the carrier for delivery.
 14. **ShipmentExpectedDeliveryTimestamp:** Expected delivery timestamp for shipment based on the carrier service used.
 15. **ShipmentDeliveredTimestamp:** Timestamp when shipment gets delivered to the customer.
 16. **OrderStatus:** Fulfilled or Cancelled